-We have one responsible person for sustainability in-house: Hilde Pisani our Head of Brand and Development
+We have one responsible person for reporting on sustainability in-house: Hilde Pisani our Head of Brand and Development in Trimtex Norway and Maiu Antsmaa, COO and general manager for Trimtex Baltic in Trimtex Baltic.

-1.B.2 How is the significance of the company's due diligence work defined and clarified for the employees through their job description, work tasks and incentive structures?
+1.B.2 How is the significance of the enterprise's due diligence work defined and clarified for the employees through their job description (or the like), work tasks and incentive structures?

-Key people in the following departments; product department, purchasing dept. and development dept as well as CSR manager, our COO manager and our CEO are involved and have all been given additional tasks in order to make sure we reach our overall goals on sustainability.
+Key people in the following departments; product department, purchasing dept. and development dept as well as our director of Product and Brand, our COO and our CEO are involved and have all been given additional tasks in order to make sure we reach our overall goals on sustainability.